• Home

 Priority Status: The Hawaii Coral Reef Strategy identified the coral reef ecosystem along the West Maui region as a priority management area.
 The US Coral Reef Task Force designated West Maui Watersheds as a priority partnership in the Pacific in 2011, beginning with Wahikuli and Honokōwai, and now including Kahana, Honokahua and Honolua.
 The R2R project area includes 24,000 acres from Kā`anapali northward to Honolua and from the summit of Pu`u Kukui to the outer reef.

-In April 2015, West Maui was designated as a Resilient Land and Waters Initiative site by the
+In April 2015, West Maui was designated as a Resilient Land and Waters Initiative site by the Department of the Interior, the Environmental Protection Agency and the National Oceanic and Atmospheric Administration.

 Ongoing and future work: The R2R Initiative seeks to build on existing work in West Maui.
 The Watershed Management Plans for Wahikuli and Honokōwai funded by NOAA were completed in Dec.
 2012, and plans for Kahana, Honokahua and Honolua Watersheds were completed in 2016.
 These plans, and ongoing research efforts help direct the priorities of the Initiative.
 A comprehensive five watershed plan is currently being developed by the U.S. Army Corps of Engineers and will be finalized in Spring 2022.